ben4594/EmergencyH/README.md

 Add the ability to disable script with /Hdisable and /Henable Add easy customization for the permissions
 Add a cfg for the desired weapons and ammo.

+[Installation]
+Place folder in resources folder after removing -master in the name Add start Bens_easy_guns in your server.cfg